AI-and-Blockchain/S23_PredictChain/readme.md

 PredictChain is a marketplace for predictive AI models.
 Our goal is to make predictive models more accessible to more potential users.
 We do this through the ease of use and transparency of PredictChain.
-Users will be able to upload datasets, request the training of train predictive models, or submit queries to those models.
+Users will be able to upload datasets, request the training of predictive models, or submit queries to those models.
 These various models will be operated by a central node or nodes with computing resources available.